KobAmoah/Algorithmic-Short-Selling/README.md

           ...Simplify, simplify!
                                                                     - Henry David Thoreau

   This work aims to strip a trading system to its core - trading rules.
-In particular, the focus is on simple trading rules since it much easier to explain the profitability and behavior of such rules.
+More so, the focus is on simple trading rules since it much easier to explain the profitability and behavior of such rules.